- 1 What is carnival?

 How much are tickets for Rio Carnival?
 Specifically, how much are tickets for the Sambadrome?
 The good news is the Samba Parades have tickets for all budgets.
 Admission can be anywhere between US$20 to US$2000.
 It depends on what parade you’re watching, and how good your seats are.

 Can you attend the Rio Carnival without buying tickets to the Sambadrome event?

 Yes absolutely!
 Most of the carnival celebrations take place at the blocos and with over 500 blocos occurring you have no shortage of places to celebrate carnival in Rio.

 How much does it cost to attend the blocos in Rio?

-If you’re wondering how much are the blocos in Rio are, then good news the blocos are free to attend!
-Unlike carnival in Salvador which require you to buy a ticket to enter, there are no fences surrounding the blocos at Rio, and everyone is welcome to join.
+If you’re wondering how much the blocos in Rio are, then good news the blocos are free to attend!
+Unlike carnival in Salvador which requires you to buy a ticket to enter, there are no fences surrounding the blocos at Rio, and everyone is welcome to join.